 - Students are expected to adhere to the UA Code of Conduct while taking the assessment.
 Take the assessment as if you are taking an in-person proctored test.
 Use of any prohibited materials (phone, websites, un-approved calculator, persons, textbooks, notes, etc.) will be reported to the Dean of Students, as will any suspicious behavior while taking the assessment.
-This will result in an invalidated test score.
+This will result in an invalidated score on the assessment.

-- Do not take the assessment until you have read all of the information about the ALEKS PPL Math Placement Assessment.
+- Read more here.
+Do not take the assessment until you have read all of the information about the PPL Assessment.